White Spruce is an evergreen with rows of horizontal, slightly drooping branches, a straight trunk, growing 40 to 100 feet in height.

 Leaves: The 3/4 inch needles are stiff with sharp points, 4-angled, as thick as wide (not flattened), single on all sides of the twig, but mainly on the upper side of the twig and attached with peg-like bases.
 Each has a single white stomatic band.
-The color is blue-green with a white line and when crushed produce a skunk-like odor, hence the alternate common name of 'skunk spruce'.
+The color is blue-green with the white stomatic band, and when crushed produce a skunk-like odor, hence the alternate common name of 'skunk spruce'.

 Flowers: The tree is monoecious, that is, male and female flowers are separate.
 Male flowers are reddish at first but turn yellow when in the pollen stage.
 The female flowers are purple forming oblong-cylindric light brown cones, 1-1/2 to 2-1/2 inches long that hang from the upper branches.
 These are soft and flexible and have fan shaped scales with rounded smooth margins and mature in late summer.

 Seeds form 2 to 3 months after pollination, are triangular and attached to the base of the scale fan.
 Trees can begin producing seed at 4 years of age.
 Seeds are dispersed by wind and are viable for only 1 to 2 years.
 Cones may remain on the tree for 1 to 2 years.

 Habitat: White Spruce is a long-lived climax forest tree forming extensive stands.
 It is shallow rooted but may develop a taproot.
 Needles may appear to be grayish as they have a waxy coating.